Roll20/roll20-api-scripts/CustomStatusMarkers/README.md

 # Custom Status Markers

-_3.2 Updates_
+_3.3 Updates_
-* Added macros for toggling custom status markers on selected tokens.
+* Fixed status tint to allow CSS hex colors.
+* Implemented export/import buttons for the script's state, allowing users to export/import their status markers across campaigns.

 This script allows users to create custom status markers for tokens.
 When this script is installed, it creates a 'CustomStatusMarkers' macro for